viseshrp/heroku.env/docs/installation.rst

 Stable release
 --------------

-To install heroku_env, run this command in your terminal:
+To install heroku.env, run this command in your terminal:

 .. code-block:: console

-    $ pip install heroku_env
+    $ pip install heroku.env

-This is the preferred method to install heroku_env, as it will always install the most recent stable release.
+This is the preferred method to install heroku.env, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.